gitleaks/gitleaks/README.md

   "token",
 ]

+# Report is a boolean that controls whether or not the rule will be included in stdout and the report output.
+# The default is true.
+This field is useful for matching supplemental credentials for verification, like client-ids.
+report = true

 # You can include an allowlist table for a single rule to reduce false positives or ignore commits
 # with known/rotated secrets
 [rules.allowlist]